 This Ain't No Cabana

-So the whole point of The Critic's Corner is to have a bit of fun mocking the more ridiculous elements of interior design.
-Unfortunately, there is so very little I could find to mock about the second house I'm featuring here.
+I love mocking the more ridiculous elements of interior design.
+Unfortunately, there is so very little I could find to mock about this home.
 It's GORGEOUS.

 If I could move in there today, I would.
 And not just because it's perched above the sea on the Mexican coast where you can watch whales swim by while sipping on margaritas.
 If that's not the definition of heaven, I don't know what is.